Welcome!

 Fragrance Composition:

-It is classified as a soft, spicy white floral amber fragrance that summons all the elegance and luxury of life in the Ancient Rome.
-It is a lush white floral rich in rose, Egyptian jasmine, orange blossom, geranium and Florentine iris.
-It's set against a backdrop of sensuous Tibetan musk, patchouli and Mysore sandalwood.
-Caesars said that this is "the most sensuous fragrance since Caesar invented pleasure."
+So what does it smell like?
+It is classified as a soft, spicy white floral amber fragrance for women.
+"A long-lasting floral scent, rich in rose d'Orient, Egyptian jasmine, orange flower, geranium and iris.
+Set against a woodsy backdrop of Tibetan musk, patchouli and sandalwood."

 • Top notes: orange blossom, geranium, bergamot

-• Middle notes: rose, Egyptian jasmine, tuberose, lily-of-the-valley, Florentine iris and mimosa
+• Middle notes: rose d'Orient, Egyptian jasmine, tuberose, lily-of-the-valley, Florentine iris and mimosa

 • Base notes: amber, patchouli, Mysore sandalwood and Tibetan musk